- slide 1 of 2

 Pencils and/or crayons

-Prior to this lesson, have the student paint a piece of pie (yellow for apple or orange for pumpkin) for their vote.
-Make sure the students print their names on the back of their slice.
+The children will color their paper plate wedge to show whether they would rather have an apple pie or a pumpkin pie.
+Make sure the students print their names on the back of their slices.
 Note: the plates dry rather quickly.
 The pie slices will be dried by the time the lesson is taught.
 See the photo for the example.

 After reading the book, say to the students, "Today we are going to figure out how many pies (apple or pumpkin) that I need to purchase so that each student can have a slice of pie."
 Give some examples from the book.